DataDog/documentation/content/en/real_user_monitoring/session_replay/developer_tools.md

       text: Session Replay
 ---

-<div class="alert alert-warning">Developer Tools is in public beta.</div>

 ## Overview

-Session Replay's Developer Tools are built-in debugging tools that can help you troubleshoot issues in your applications.
-There is no configuration needed for Dev Tools.
+Session Replay's Browser Dev Tools are built-in debugging tools that can help you troubleshoot issues in your applications.
+There is no additional configuration needed for Dev Tools.

-## Dev Tools
+## Browser Dev Tools

-To access Dev Tools, either click the **Jump to Replay** button to the left of a session in the **Sessions** tab or click on a session and click **Replay Session** on the top right corner in the [RUM Explorer][1].
+To access Browser Dev Tools, either click the **Jump to Replay** button to the left of a session in the **Sessions** tab or click on a session and click **Replay Session** on the top right corner in the [RUM Explorer][1].

 {{< img src="real_user_monitoring/session_replay/dev_tools/dev-tools-beta.png" alt="Dev Tools button" style="width:80%;">}}